-To apply you must be a United Kingdom, European Union or commonwealth citizen, with no restrictions on your stay in the United Kingdom.
-Whether or not you were born in the United Kingdom, you should have resided here for the three years immediately preceding your application.
+All applicants must be a UK Citizen, EU Citizen with EU Settled or Pre-Settled status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
+Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 You must be 18 years old at the time of offer.